Krupal1574/Mario-Game-In-Python/README.md

 # Credit

-*Thanks to chatgpt,google & orignal devs of mario🤣
+*Thanks to chatgpt,google & original devs of mario🤣